gaeaplus/gaeaplus/README.md

 Custom shader support
 ---------------------
-Release the power of graphics processors.
+Unleash the power of graphics processors.
 Make beautiful atmospheric effects, cast photo-realistic shadows, render water surface with supplied shaders or write your own GLSL or Cg shaders and watch the globe transform right in front of you.

 Seamless OGC WFS
 ----------------